chris-kahn/vscode-quick-browser/README.md

 # quick-browser README

 This is a small extension for Visual Studio Code that replicates the file browsing capability of Helm in Emacs.
-When opened, it shows the contents of the current file's directory, and from there you can navigate around the filesystem to open another file.
+When opened, it shows the contents of the current file's directory, and from there you can navigate around the filesystem to open other files.

-I published this extension because I like Helm's way of browsing files in Emacs and wanted to play around with something similar in vsode.
-There may be bugs but feel free to create issues or PRs.
+I made this extension because I like Helm's way of browsing files in Emacs and wanted to have something similar in vsode.
+There may be bugs or things missing, but feel free to create issues or PRs.

 TODO: allow creation of new files and directories